Siemens-Healthineers/K2s/addons/security/README.md

 This addon installs workloads needed to secure the network communication by configuration.
 This includes (all optional via flags except cert-manager, trust-manager, and linkerd):

 - [cert-manager](https://cert-manager.io/) - services for certificate provisioning and renewing, based on annotations. `cert-manager` observes these annotations and automates obtaining and renewing certificates.
+Note: cert-manager is typically created when enabling ingress addons (nginx, traefik, or nginx-gw).
+The security addon verifies its existence and creates it if not already available.

 - [keycloak](https://www.keycloak.org/) - services for identity and access management. `keycloak` provides user federation, strong authentication, user management, fine-grained authorization, and more. _(Can be omitted with -OmitKeycloak)_